louism33/Axolotl/README.md

 Uses chesscore https://github.com/louism33/ChessCore for legal move generation, through maven.

 You will need the latest JRE 11 to run axolotl.

+You may use up to 8 threads to run axolotl, the default is one.

-Version 1.6 is about 2300 elo.
+Version 1.7 is about 2300 elo.
 If you run any games with axolotl, I would be very happy to hear the results.

 You are free to use Axolotl however you see fit.
 If you have any questions, simply open an issue and I will try to get back to you.